Module Header File

 The input message object is defined through the ReadFunctor<> template class.

 Finally, the bskLogger variable is defined to allow for BSK message logging with variable verbosity.
+It must be a public module variable.
 See scenarioBskLog for an example of how to set the logging verbosity.

 Vector of Input Messages